Dashboards

 System Owner dashboard

-By default, system administrator may see this dashboard but may not have access to underlying views.
+By default, System Administrator may see this dashboard but may not have access to underlying views.

 This dashboard provides quick insight into the following widgets: